ooni/spec/nettests/ts-023-tor.md

 This nettest does not provide anonymity.
 An adversary can observe that the user is connecting to Tor servers and using obfs4.

-Whenever the target source is present and is not the empty string, the implementation MUST scrub the target address (with optional endpoint) from the measurement and from the logs.
+Whenever a target refers to a private bridge, the implementation MUST scrub the target address (with optional endpoint) from the measurement and from the logs.
 For example, the following:

 ```JSON
 {